 We’ve been doing quite a bit of research on successful mobile video trailers as we start focusing on the final pieces of the BioBeasts project, a task we know will take quite a bit of time to create and is extremely important.
 Our team is pretty tied up in terms of tasks, so we are getting the help of other AE staff to animate and composite our video.
 The best way to convey what you want in a video is by creating an animatic, which is basically a visual guide the animator receives when you brief them on the project.

 We took a lot of notes, watched a lot of game trailers, and learned a great deal when designing the BioBeasts animatic.
 If you’re a game dev or one in the making we thought you might find this information useful.
 If not, well at least we provided our thought process on the video trailer aspect of this project.

-Pitch a story The first 10 seconds of your video will most likely be the most important aspect of your entire project.
+The first 10 seconds of your video will most likely be the most important aspect of your entire project.
 If you fail to engage a user at this point you won't be seeing a download in your future.

 Start out with an attention grabbing intro.
 In BioBeasts, the player controls Beasts in a secret research facility.
 Unlike other mindless bio-weapons, the beast becomes self-aware and breaks out of a containment unit, battling through the different sections of the facility in order to escape.

 The opening scene is there to set the mood of the Beast breaking out of the laboratory.
 Expression is key here, in order for the audience to form an emotional attachment to the beast and to care about it; we wanted the player to first sympathize with him.
 Feeling pity is a basic human response most people can relate to.
 When the beast eventually escapes the laboratory, an emotional switch happens creating the player to feel empowered.